-Breast enlargement surgery, also mentioned as breast augmentation, is among the most commonly performed cosmetic procedures in the UK today.
+Breast enlargement surgery is among the most commonly performed cosmetic procedures in the UK today.
 Some women wish to increase the size of their breasts, others wish to reshape or correct the difference in size between their breasts.

-There are many options available for women who decide to have a breast augmentation and therefore it’s important to make an informed decision.
+There are many options available for women who decide to have a breast enlargement and therefore it’s important to make an informed decision.